 - Copy of your driver’s license card

 - Copy of your Social Security card

 - Copy of your Student ID

 - Driver’s license, Social Security or Student ID numbers

-- If a job sounds too good to be true, it almost certainly is…don’t pursue it without diligent research.
+- If a job sounds too good to be true, it almost certainly is not valid.
+Only pursue it with diligent research.

-Warning signs of fraudulent emails and websites include: bad grammar and spelling, requests for personal information and difficulty contacting or identifying the person posting.
+Signs of fraudulent emails and websites include bad grammar and spelling, requests for personal information, and difficulty contacting or identifying the person posting.

 These are all clear signs of trouble: